Keys to the Castle

 Computers were built to protect us from others taking over our accounts.
 Not our own computers staging a mutiny against us.

-Unlike an attacker on another laptop, there is no reason for any of these services to be alarmed.
 The OS can’t tell the difference between you and the agent.
 The bank can’t tell the difference either.

 Wake-Up